SolitaryGreed/Task-Tracker/Task CLI Application - README.md

 Task CLI Application - README
 Overview
 The Task CLI Application is a command-line interface (CLI) tool for managing personal tasks.
 It allows users to add, update, delete, and mark tasks with different statuses such as "in-progress" or "done."
-Additionally, users can list all tasks or filter them based on their status. https://roadmap.sh/projects/task-tracker
+Additionally, users can list all tasks or filter them based on their status.
+Idea for training taken from here: https://roadmap.sh/projects/task-tracker

 Features
 Add new tasks